AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Appendix

-We test the method in a continual manner on every benchmark, which means that the methods continually adapt the models without the reset to the source state in between the domains, unless it is a part of a tested method, as proposed in~\cite{COTTA}.
+The results are averaged between 3 random seeds.
+Samples from CIFAR10C and \mbox{ImageNet-C} are shuffled.
+Considering the sequential nature of data in CLAD-C and \mbox{SHIFT-C} benchmarks (video sequences), we did not want to shuffle images.
+Instead, we trained 3 source models with 3 different seeds and averaged the results between experiments with different models.
+We test the method in a continual manner on every benchmark, which means that the methods continually adapt the models without the reset to the source state in between the domains.

+Implementations of the compared methods were taken from their official code repositories.
+We use all hyper-parameters and optimizers suggested by the papers or found in the code.
+We follow the standard model architectures used in TTA experiments and use WideResnet28 for CIFAR10C and CIFAR10.1, and ResNet50 for ImageNet-C, CLAD-C, and SHIFT-C. Moreover, since we use a smaller batch size (BS) of 10 and benchmarks that have not been used before in TTA, we search for the optimal learning rate (LR) for each method.
+We focus on lowering the LR, considering the decreased batch size.
+Additionally, we search for the $\epsilon$ hyperparameter of EATA to correctly reject samples for adaptation.
+The results of the parameter search can be found in Table~\ref{tab:grid_search}.
+The details and parameters used for each method are described below.

+\paragraph{TENT~\cite{TENT}} We use Adam optimizer with LR = 0.00025 for CIFAR10.1 and LR = 0.00003125 for every other tested dataset.
+In the original paper, TENT uses LR = 0.001 for all the datasets except ImageNet, but it performed worse with this value in our setup.

+\paragraph{CoTTA~\cite{COTTA}} Adam optimizer with LR = 0.00025 is used for every tested benchmark, except ImageNet-C for which LR was equal to 0.00003125.
+The original implementation set LR to 0.001, but with an adjusted value, it achieved better results.
+We follow the suggestions for other hyperparameter values given by the authors.
+The restoration probability $p$ is set to 0.01, the smoothing factor of the exponential moving average of teacher weights $\alpha$ is equal to 0.999, and the confidence threshold for applying augmentations $p_{th}$ is set to 0.92.

+\paragraph{EATA~\cite{eata}} We use the SGD optimizer with a momentum of 0.9 and LR of 0.00025 for CIFAR10C, ImageNet-C, and CLAD-C. LR for SHIFT-C is equal to 0.00003125 and 0.001 for CIFAR10.1.
+The original EATA paper uses an LR value of 0.005/0.00025 for CIFAR10C/ImageNet-C, but they used BS = 64.
+After the search for the optimal $\epsilon$ parameter value for filtering redundant samples, we set it to 0.05/0.6 for CLAD-C/SHIFT.
+The value of $\epsilon$ for CIFAR10C and CIFAR10.1/ImageNet-C is equal to 0.4/0.05, as in the original paper.
+The entropy constant $E_0$ is set to the standard value of 0.4$\times \ln C$, where $C$ was the number of classes, following the original paper and~\cite{SAR}.
+The trade-off parameter $\beta$ is equal to 1, and 2000 samples are used to calculate the fisher importance of model weights as for the CIFAR10 dataset in the original paper.

+\paragraph{SAR~\cite{SAR}} SGD optimizer is used with the momentum of 0.9 and LR = 0.001 for both CIFAR10C and CIFAR10.1, and LR = 0.00025 for ImageNet-C, CLAD-C, and SHIFT-C. It almost aligns with the authors' choice since, in original experiments, they used a learning rate equal to 0.00025/0.001 for ResNet/Vit models.
+The parameter $E_0$ is set to 0.4$\times \ln C$, as in the paper, similarly to EATA.
+We follow the authors' choice of a constant reset threshold value $e_0$ of 0.2, and a moving average factor equal to 0.9.
+The radius parameter $\rho$ is set to the default value of 0.05.

+\paragraph{RMT~\cite{dobler2023CVPRmeanteacher}} Adam optimizer is used with LR = 0.00025 for CIFAR10C, CLAD-C, and SHIFT-C. LR is equal to 0.00003125 for CIFAR10.1 and ImageNet-C, all following the grid search.
+Following the original implementation, we use temperature $\tau$ for contrastive loss set to 0.1 and momentum param $\alpha$ utilized to update the mean teacher equal to 0.999.